Vanessa Amorosi

 Vanessa Joy Amorosi (born 8 August 1981) is an Australian singer-songwriter and recording artist.
-Her combined album and single sales have reached over two million worldwide.
+She has sold at least two million units in albums or singles worldwide.

-Amorosi rose to fame in 1999 with the release of her debut single, "Have a Look", which reached gold status in Australia.
+Amorosi rose to fame in 1999 when her debut single, "Have a Look", reached gold status in Australia.
 The following year, she achieved international success with her debut studio album, The Power.
 She performed at both the 2000 Olympic Games opening ceremony and its accompanying closing ceremony in Sydney.
 Her performance of "Heroes Live Forever" at the opening ceremony gained international acclaim.
-Performed at the closing ceremony, "Absolutely Everybody", which became an unofficial anthem of the games, went on to be a major hit in Australia and many European countries including the United Kingdom and Germany.
-After a second studio album, Change, in 2002 and several years from the spotlight, Amorosi returned in 2008 with the release of her third studio album Somewhere in the Real World.
+Performed at the closing ceremony, "Absolutely Everybody", which became the anthem of the games, went on to be a major hit in Australia and many European countries including the United Kingdom and Germany.
+After releasing her second studio album, Change, in 2002 and taking a break from the spotlight, Amorosi returned in 2008 with the release of her third studio album Somewhere in the Real World.
 The album's most successful single, "Perfect", marked her comeback to the ARIA top 5 singles and was the most played Australian song on Australian radio for 2008.
 Her fourth studio album, Hazardous, followed in 2009 and is Amorosi's second-best selling album in Australia behind her debut, The Power.
 It produced her first number one-charting single, "This Is Who I Am".

-In October 2016, Amorosi recorded her fifth studio album at Royal Studios in Memphis, that is slated to be released in 2019.
+She subsequently released three more albums: Back to Love (2019), Blacklisted Collection (2020) and City of Angels (2022).

-To date Amorosi has received a total of 16 ARIA and APRA nominations.
+To date, Amorosi has received a total of 16 ARIA and APRA nominations.
 She has won an APRA award with "Shine", a VIVA Comet Award for "Best International Newcomer" and an ARIA No.1 Chart Award with "This Is Who I Am".

 Early life

-Amorosi was born in Melbourne, in a Roman Catholic family of Italian origin, the daughter of singers Frank and Joy Amorosi.
-When Amorosi was four, along with her younger sisters, Mellissa and Natasha, would go to tap, jazz and classical ballet classes, which were being run by her uncle.
+Amorosi was born in Melbourne, in a Roman Catholic family of partial Italian origin, the daughter of singers Frank and Joy Amorosi.
+When she was four, she and her younger sisters, Mellissa and Natasha, went to rap, jazz and classical ballet classes run by her uncle.
 She attended Emerald Primary School and Emerald Secondary College.
 At the age of 12, Amorosi started to perform in shopping centres and local council concerts under the supervision of her family.
 She also performed on Young Talent Time.
-Amorosi was discovered performing at Matrioshka, a Russian restaurant in Carnegie, by Jack Strom (After being referred by Leigh Hope) and signed a recording contract in 1997.
+Amorosi was discovered performing at Matrioshka, a Russian restaurant in Carnegie, by Jack Strom (after being referred by Leigh Hope) and signed a recording contract in 1997.
 After being signed to MarJac Productions (co-owned by managers Mark Holden and Jack Strom) and recording a promo CD titled "Get Here", she secured a deal with Transistor Music Australia.